lmlg/zser/docs/manual.md

 class to masquerade it.
 Instances of this newly created class implements the same methods and have the same properties of the original object, with the following caveats:

-  * The object's slots are implemented as descriptors that access the data via a proxy_handler.
+  * The object's slots are implemented as descriptors that access the data via a Proxy.
   * The object's slots can be mutated iff the the underlying mapping is mutable, and if their type is primitive (integer or float)
   * The descriptors that implement the object's slots have 2 additional methods: **cas** and